GeoscienceAustralia/anuga_core/docs/source/installation.rst

 .. code-block::

-  numpy scipy matplotlib pytest cython netcdf4 dill future gitpython gdal pyproj pymetis triangle Pmw mpi4py pytz ipython  meshpy Pmw pymetis
+  numpy scipy matplotlib pytest cython netcdf4 dill future gitpython gdal \
+  pyproj pymetis triangle Pmw mpi4py pytz ipython  meshpy Pmw pymetis utm sphinx nbsphinx

 ANUGA is developed on Ubuntu and so we recommend Ubuntu as your production environment (though ANUGA can be installed on MacOS and Windows using `Miniconda` or `MiniForge`)